 Having any greenery coming through the surface of your driveway is also a bad sign in more than one way.
 It’s likely that that weeds might grow around the sides of the driveway, after all, it’s likely to be surrounded by grass, but finding weeds in the middle of your driveway should require immediate attention.
 This is because it’s possible that the foundation of the driveway has been damaged or has aged over time, enabling weeds to grow through to the surface layer.

 There is no other way to say it, but having an unattractive driveway due to age might also warrant a replacement.
 After many years of being exposed to various weather conditions, it’s safe to say that UV rays, chemicals and daily use are bound to make the driveway lose its aesthetic appeal.

 Maybe it’s time for a resurface

 For those that are keen on speaking to a team of experienced driveway resurfacing contractors, you will be pleased that Bestco Surfacing is here to help.
 Since our establishment, we have gained a glowing reputation not just because of our world-class resurfacing projects, but also due to our first-class customer service.

-If you wish to speak to our team regarding a specific project, we suggest giving us a call on 01992 652 477.
-By doing so, you can confer with a specialist who will be happy to discuss your current driveway, as well as suggesting a suitable plan going forward.
+You can confer with a specialist who will be happy to discuss your current driveway, as well as suggesting a suitable plan going forward.
 For a free no-obligation quote, we recommend simply heading over to our website and providing your details through one of our quotation forms, where one of our experts will be in touch at the earliest convenience with an estimate for your needs.